primostasis123/board-assessment/AI_WORKFLOW.md

 ### What AI was used for:
 - Understanding Prisma 7.x breaking changes and adapter setup
-- Generating React component boilerplate for Dashboard and Board pages
+- Generating React component boilerplate
 - Helping with TypeScript types for Task and Board models
 - Debugging build errors
 - Help me create boiler plate for the README, AI_WORKFLOW, ARCHITECTURE